CliveC99/project-2-quiz/README.md

 ![404 Error Page Laptop View](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1678104561/Project%202%20-%20README%20Images/404-quiz_gzgdx2.jpg)

-# **Features To Be Added**
-- Add difficulty levels to the quiz.
-- Add more questions.
-- Add a username section.
-- Add a highscore leaderboard.

 # **Tools Used**
   - I used [Am I Responsive?](https://ui.dev/amiresponsive) to check was the website responsive on devices.